MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-configure-on-demand-diagnostic-log-collection.md

 *Applies to: Azure Stack integrated systems*

 As part of troubleshooting, Microsoft Customer Support Services (CSS) may need to analyze diagnostic logs.
-Beginning with the 1907 release, Azure Stack operators can collect logs on demand by using **Help and Support** in the admin portal or by running the log collection tool (Get-AzureStackLog) using the privileged endpoint (PEP).
+Beginning with the 1907 release, Azure Stack operators can upload on-demand diagnostic logs to a blob container in Azure by using **Help and Support**.
+As an alternative if the portal is unavailble, operators  by running the log collection tool (Get-AzureStackLog) using the privileged endpoint (PEP).
 This topic covers both ways for collecting diagnostic logs on demand.

 ## Using Help and Support